Xceptance/xlt-documentation/content/en/xtc/002-about.md

 XTC is not part of the XLT open source ecosystem.
 XTC is a growing SaaS offering by Xceptance.
 It is also extensively used internally at Xceptance.

 Xceptance will announce the general availability of XTC as soon as a defined state of maturity is reached.
 If you are already a customer of Xceptance, feel free to contact us if you are interested in evaluating XTC, want to provide feedback, or even use it in production, because we already do that.

-## Sign Up/Log In

-To use Xceptance Test Center, you need an account.
-You can easily sign up on https://xtc.xceptance.com/.
-XTC allows you to either select a password for your account, or use an external login provider (Google or Microsoft) for SSO.
-For more information, see [user accounts](../../200-manual/040-user-accounts).

-Currently, your role and projects will be assigned by Xceptance.
-This will change in the future.

-## Basic Structure

-Projects in XTC are structured by organisation - you may select an organisation in the top nav bar and will then see the available projects of this org (see [UI Structure](../../200-manual/040-ui-stucture) for more detailed information).

-Projects can either be [monitoring](../30-qs-monitoring) or [load test](../20-qs-load-testing) projects and will have a different set of properties depending on their project nature.
-In short, load test projects are used to perform load/performance tests, while monitoring projects are useful to monitor an app's performance constantly over a longer time period.